tobob/just-walking/content/blog/20181104/index.md

 A very nice and long trip to Rycerzowa.
 Selfies!

-The worst part is getting to Przegibek, this part is quite long and hilly, but after reaching it is easy.
+The worst part is getting to Przegibek, path is quite long and steep, but after reaching it is easy.

 On photos, you can see [a tent camp infrastructure] (https://mapa-turystyczna.pl/node/baza-namiotowa-przyslop-potocki)